antallya/patient-genomics/README.md

-# Description
-Hi!
-I am an applied mathematician/statistician wanting to learn more about the world of DS and CS :).
 This is a project I did during one of my master's classes where we analyzed a **single-cell RNA-seq dataset**.

 *My part in this project was to do the dimensionality reduction and data processing, using statistical techniques.*